LeonardoRosaa/instagram_copy/README.md

 ### /instagram_copy_core

 `instagram_copy_core` is the design system to the application.
-Saved here something about guide system(typography, colors, spaces) and components such as: texts, icons, scaffold, etc...
+Saved here something about style guid(typography, colors, spaces) and components such as: texts, icons, scaffold, etc...

 # TO DO
 - [ ] Add splash screen;